m21ark/es/README.md

 # Erasmus Unite Development Report

+This project is a fork from https://github.com/NIAEFEUP/project-schrodinger for our Software Engineering class.

 Welcome to the documentation pages of the Erasmus Unite!

 You can find here detailed about the product, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):